-We spent the last holiday on a very sulit Tanay Rizal day tour.
+We spent the last holiday on a very sulit day trip to Tanay Rizal.
 Tanay is just a few-hour drive from Manila.
-It was a very laid-back, fun day trip.
-We started the day spelunking in Calinawan cave, taking a dip in Batlag falls and following its water trail and ended the afternoon visiting the recently constructed windmills in the very windy area of Barangay Halayhayin.
+It was very laid back and fun.
+We started the day spelunking in Calinawan cave, visiting Daranak Falls and Batlag Falls and ended the afternoon visiting the recently constructed windmills in the very windy area of Barangay Halayhayin.

 This Tanay Rizal day tour only costed us P650 each, excluding lunch.

-While I was browsing my Facebook groups (there are tons), I came across someone organizing a holiday tour in Tanay, Rizal.
+While I was browsing my Facebook groups, I came across someone organizing a holiday day tour in Tanay, Rizal.
 I urged Hali that we go and immediately reserved slots.

 Hali and I, as well as other companions that day and our tour organizer Kuya Jake (none of whom I knew in real life, this is how travel goes apparently), met up in Cubao at 6:00AM.
 We drove for about 3 hours to Tanay, Rizal.
 Even though I was asleep at times, I very much enjoyed the ride because we cruised along high mountains and, on the way to the cave, on a long rough road with densely grown trees and plants on both sides.

 The tour to Calinawan cave takes only an hour or less.
 It’s not a strenuous activity, and guests aren’t expected to crawl (up to cave level 2 at least) or do something extreme such as tread across waist-length water to get across.
 You just have to be careful walking because it is dark inside and watch your head at times.